 Setting Up Your Store Profile

-Every Tpt seller will have a profile associated with their selling account.
-You can include information such as a specific subject area or grade level, or levels taught (if you are/were a teacher), your experience, teaching style, honors/awards, education history, and additional bio information if you choose.
+Every TPT seller will have a profile associated with their selling account.
+You can include information such as a specific subject area, grade level, or levels taught (if you are/were a teacher), your experience, teaching style, honors/awards, education history, and additional bio information if you choose.

 I have seen a variety of stores with this information filled out and others that don’t.